Free-trade zone: Criminal use

-The European Union, in 2020, introduced new stricter rules to identify and report suspicious activities at free ports and zones in response to the "high incidence of corruption, tax evasion, and criminal activity", with a further review to take place in the following year, The European Parliament suggested that increasing demand for free ports could be partly a response to global crackdowns on tax evasion.
+The European Union, in 2020, introduced new stricter rules to identify and report suspicious activities at free ports and zones in response to the "high incidence of corruption, tax evasion, and criminal activity", with a further review to take place in the following year.
+The European Parliament suggested that increasing demand for free ports could be partly a response to global crackdowns on tax evasion.
 The European Commission in a report said that free ports were popular for the storage of art, precious stones, antiques, gold, and wine as alternative assets to cash, and posed an emerging threat in multiple ways: allowing counterfeiters to land consignments and tamper with loads and paperwork, then re-export the products without customs formalities, disguising the actual origin and nature of the goods and their supplier.
 The commission said they were also used for narcotics trafficking, the illegal ivory trade, people smuggling, VAT fraud, corruption and money laundering.
 "Legal businesses owned by criminals remain key to money-laundering activities ... free ports are perceived as facilities that protect their clients' identity and financial dealings, much as private banks used to."

 As an example, the commission cited Swiss authorities' 2016 seizure of cultural relics looted from the Middle East being stored in Geneva's free ports.

 The free port system has been accused of facilitating international art crime, allowing stolen artworks to remain undetected in storage for decades.
 Freeports' lax regulation enables criminals to operate in secrecy.
 Freeports may facilitate money laundering and tax evasion by obscuring the real beneficial owners of criminal assets, which hinders authorities' efforts to trace criminal profits and recover taxes.

+Regulatory Compliance, Risks, and Controversies

+While FTZs offer economic benefits, they are also associated with significant regulatory risks and have been the subject of international criticism and scrutiny.